New 2020 Ford Escape SUV

 155 lb-ft of torque

 The Manufacturer’s Suggested Retail Price (MSRP) of a base 2020 Ford Escape S model starts at $24,885, an increase of only $780 over the previous model year, but offers much more in the way of options including Ford Co-Pilot360 and selectable drive modes not offered on the 2019.
 The top-line Titanium trim with the hybrid engine will cost closer to $33,400.
 That’s still only a $780 increase over the 2019 Titanium trim model.
-The Ford Escape is a lot of ute for the money.
+The Ford Escape plug-in hybrid starts at $33,040.
+As a plug-in hybrid, the Escape PHEV is eligible for federal tax credits.

 Ford Escape Consumer Reviews